AI · Sales · Cross-border BD

 Sister topic

-The broader question of how commercial register translates across markets, of which copilot output is one slice.
+The broader question of how commercial language translates across markets, of which copilot output is one slice.

 Pain